datastructures-js/heap/README.md

 const customMinHeap = new CustomHeap((a, b) => a.name > b.name ?
 1 : -1);
 const customMaxHeap = new CustomHeap((a, b) => a.name > b.name ? -1 : 1);
 ```

+*Note: Use **CustomHeap** when you need advanced comparison logic between heap nodes.
+For primitive comparisons, use MinHeap/MaxHeap.

 ##### TS
 ```js